onurcanbektas/onurcanbektas.github.io/_posts/2020-01-01-online-courses.md

 <br>Link: <a href="https://oyc.yale.edu/economics/econ-251">See the course content on oyc.yale.edu</a>
 </p>

-## Haven't looked at it, but hoping that they are good
+## Haven't looked at it, but expectations are high

 <p>
 <br>Title: Quantum Mechanics I (graduate course)